cornerstonejs/cornerstoneTools/docs/latest/custom-tools/adding-mixins.md

 ## Adding Mixins {#adding-mixins}

-Next you can add any mixins you wish to add the tool.
-These are passed to super, and initialized in `BaseTool`.
-For our example, our tool only makes sense in `active` or `disbled` modes, as it has none of its own data, and logs 'Hello cornerstoneTools!' on click, as such we shall include the `activeOrDisabledBinaryTool` mixin:
+Next you can add any [mixins](../anatomy-of-a-tool/index.md/#mixins) you wish to add the Tool.
+These are passed to `super`, and initialized in `BaseTool`.
+For our example, our Tool only makes sense in `Active` or `Disabled` modes, as it has none of its own data, and logs `'Hello cornerstoneTools!'` on click, as such we shall include the `activeOrDisabledBinaryTool` mixin:

 ```js
 import external from './../externalModules.js';